BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 We see that at the top we have an App object, which children are some stacks which in turn have some other children (tree nodes).

 It is a hierarchical structure - a tree with nodes.
 The stacks are children (nodes) of the App.
 Stacks have also children.
 Some of them are regular constructs, but we see also the `CDKMetadata`, `Exports`, `BootstrapVersion` and `CheckBootstrapVersion` nodes.
-These 4 nodes have predefined names and each has a dedicated role.
-Within `Exports` the stack exports are stored.
+These 4 nodes have predefined names and each has a specific purpose.
+Within `Exports` node the stack exports are stored.

 Expanding the `Exports` section we see our `CfnOutput` construct.
 It was added because the 2nd stack, `StackImportingBucket`, is importing it  in the code (explicit cross stack reference).